commandlayer/protocol-commons/README.md

 > Any mismatch indicates **untrusted or modified artifacts**.
 > New versions MUST use a new version directory + new CID.

-**Autonomous agents fail at scale without shared meaning —**
-CommandLayer delivers the shared language of machine intent: stable, open, and versioned.
+---

+Without a shared verb layer, ecosystems degrade into:

-- New verbs reinvented everywhere
+- Ad-hoc verbs and incompatible dialects
 - No trustable receipts
 - No cross-runtime interoperability
-- Closed ecosystems with fragile glue logic
+- Closed vendor silos with fragile glue logic

-**Protocol-Commons** fixes this with a global action language: canonical verbs + JSON Schemas + strict validation.
+**Protocol-Commons** fixes this with a global, canonical **action language**:

+- Verbs + JSON Schemas + strict validation =
+- **Machine intent you can trust.**

-**If agents can’t agree on what actions mean → nothing works.**
+If agents can’t agree on what actions mean → **nothing works.**

 ---
 ## Real verbs.
 Real receipts.